wenjian-zhou/wenjian-zhou.github.io/_posts/2022-03-16-microfacet.md

 ## Microfacet Distribution Functions

-microfacet distribution functions must be normalized, consider incidents rays on the microsurface along the normal direction of the macrosurface $$n$$, then each ray must intersect exactly once (the projected area of the microfacets must be equal to $$dA$$), which leads to:
+microfacet distribution functions must be normalized, consider incidents rays on the microsurface along the normal direction of the macrosurface $n$, then each ray must intersect exactly once (the projected area of the microfacets must be equal to $dA$), which leads to:

 $$